 In December 2015, PMI made some major changes to the CCR cycle and now you will have to report PDUs according to this new system.

-PMI has made these changes after a lot of thoughtful discussion, market research and taking input from the various stakeholders to incorporate the multi directional views from experts belonging to different industries.
+PMI has made these changes after a lot of thoughtful discussions, market research, and taking input from the various stakeholders to incorporate the multi-directional views from experts belonging to different industries.

 PMI regularly tweaks its CCR cycle to keep its certification holders relevant, current to the latest technologies, and to increase their employability.

 What Did Not Change

 Before December 1st, you were required to earn 60 PDUs every three years, and you are still required to earn 60 PDUs every three years.
 No change here.

 Before December 1st, 2015, PMI had two PDU categories:

 - Giving Back to the Profession